 Another big incentive to becoming a CFA is that members of this lucrative profession earn an average of $300,000 in total annual compensation ($180,000 median base salary plus cash bonus plus equity), according to the Corporate Finance Institute.

 Earning the highly selective CFA designation will set you apart from other financial professionals, claims Doug Rickart, a division director for Robert Half Financial Services Group, because it shows you’re serious about your career.
 “You have to have the self-discipline to study for it and stay on task during the three-year process.
 It adds something to the credentials and really proves your abilities,” he says.

-You’ll need to meet the following four requirements to become a CFA:
+You’ll need to meet the following four CFA requirements to become a chartered financial analyst: